 On November 4, 2021, the Company amended its PSU Plan so that 100% of the PSUs will vest based on the Company's market price as the sole vesting criteria.
 As a result of this amendment, the adjusted EBITDA performance metric from the previous plan is no longer a criteria performance metric.
-The Company recorded additional equity compensation expense of \$164 in the fourth quarter of 2021 resulting from the amendment to the PSU Plan.
+The Company recorded additional stock-based compensation expense of \$164 in the fourth quarter of 2021 resulting from the amendment to the PSU Plan.

-Compensation expense is based on a Geometric Brownian Motion valuation model based on the closing market price of the Company's common stock on the date of grant and is amortized ratably on a straight-line basis over the requisite period.
-If the Company determines that it is probable that the performance criteria will be achieved, the amount of compensation cost derived for this performance metric is amortized over the anticipated service period.
-If these criteria are not met, no compensation cost is recognized, and any previously recognized compensation cost would be reversed.
-Compensation expense is charged to operating expenses with a corresponding increase to additional paid-in capital.
+The fair value of these awards with a market condition was estimated, at the date of grant, using the Monte Carlo Simulation model with compensation expense being determined on the closing market price of the Company's common stock on the date of grant and is amortized ratably on a straight-line basis over the requisite service period.
+With the amendment mentioned above such that the Company's market price is the sole vesting criteria for these awards, compensation expense is charged to operating expenses with a corresponding increase to additional paid-in capital and is not reversed if the vesting criteria is not met.